I went back to California for a wedding a week and a half ago, flying the length of the U.S. and landing in my previous hometown in Northern CA.

 Right now, as we speed through autumn, the trees are a gorgeous bouquet of red, orange, gold, and evergreen.
 That's something you don't see so much in California.
 The sunsets at our beach residence have been blue, gold, pink, and purple--absolutely dazzling.
 Last year we got tornadoes and we've had a few tropical storms.
 I will miss all this when we inevitably move on.

 Last of all, the thing Virginia has over any other place is that it's my home right now.
 I live here.
-My husband is here, my office is here, my dear friends are here, and my favorite cafe and friendly baristas are here.
+My office is here, my dear friends are here, and my favorite cafe and friendly baristas are here.

 I had those things in Cali, too.
-My husband was there with me.
 I had an office-corner-niche thing in our bedroom, right in front of a window.
 I had dear friends and I had a different favorite cafe for all my writing #cafedays (regular order: chai tea and croissant).

 But that's not where I am anymore.